Staging the Bedroom DIY Home Staging Tips for a faster, more profitable home sale

 Create a master retreat that will entice buyers to make a quick offer on your home.

-If your bedroom has a great focal point, like french doors or a large beautiful window, your bed placement should acknowledge it.
-Place your bed opposite the focal point, if possible.
+If a bedroom has a great focal point, like french doors or a large beautiful window, your bed placement should acknowledge it.
+Place the bed opposite the focal point, if possible.

-When staging the bedroom, you want to present home buyers with a finely dressed bed immediately as they enter the room.
-Try to avoid having the bed crossing the doorway as you enter, as this can make a bedroom look smaller.
+When staging the bedroom, you want to present home buyers with a beautifully dressed bed immediately as they enter the room.
+Avoid having the bed crossing the doorway as you enter, as this can make a bedroom look smaller.

 The ideal bed position allows you to walk around each side of the bed.